Division properties in exterior algebras of free modules and logarithmic residua: Proof of Theorem

-with strictly monotone (possibly empty) multiindices $J$ and $K$ such that their lengths $\Jang$ and $\Kang$ satisfy $\Jang+\Kang=p$ (see notation introduced in Section \ref{Main result}).
+with strictly monotone (possibly empty) multiindices $J$ and $K$ such that their lengths $\Jang$ and $\Kang$ satisfy $\Jang+\Kang=p$ (see the notation introduced in the beginning of Section \ref{Main results}).
 Suppose that $\eta\in \La^pM$ is written as a linear combination of the elements of this basis,

+To prove that condition (A) holds it is enough to show that $\Jang\ge r$ in this expansion.
 Condition (B) states that $\o_I\w\eta=0$ for all strictly monotone multiindices $I$ of length $\Iang=s$.
+Assume first that $s+p\le m$ i.e., a priori, the form $\o_I\w\eta\in \La^{p+s}M$ can be nontrivial.
 We have